Contents:

 Get help from your campus library

 As we wrote in the introduction, some authors will be lucky enough to have resources from their academic departments that can help with a project like this, but most will need to undertake the work themselves.
 We also mention in a few places, however, that if you get stuck at certain points — like using Ulrich’s Periodicals Directory or tracking down a hard to find publication — that your campus library may be able to help.
 The library is a good resource to keep in mind for this project generally.
 They won’t be able to do this work for you, but if there’s something about a particular tool or publication that is giving you trouble, try contacting them for help.
-If you have questions about this guide itself, or suggestions for how to improve it, contact us at osc@ucop.edu.
+If you have questions about this guide itself, or suggestions for how to improve it, contact the UC Office of Scholarly Communication at osc@ucop.edu.
 Links for chat and email contact information for each campus library is below.

 The University of California Libraries are also home to the institutional archives of the UC campuses.
 While you’re working to preserve your legacy by making your publications public, consider whether other records you have might contain valuable university history.
 The UC Archivists Council has prepared a guide, “UC Faculty Papers: Identification and Appraisal,” that explains the types of materials that university archives would be interested in collecting.
 If you have materials that you think fit the description of what the archives collect and you would like to donate them, contact your campus library.